vuesence/vue-faq/docs/en/frontend/css-ui-libs.md

 # CSS and UI libraries

-::: What are CSS and UI libraries?
+::: details What are CSS and UI libraries?

 CSS and UI libraries either provide their own or help you create custom UI components like Button or Select? which can speed up your development.